 Liz Beavers, Senior Solutions Engineer, ITSM, SolarWinds

 “What I’ve noticed most since the release of ITIL 4 is that it has made ITIL a more approachable framework for IT teams.
 Regardless of experience or maturity, I frequently hear customers wanting to adopt or implement the ITIL framework.
 The 7 Guiding Principles of ITIL 4 have opened up ITIL for broader interpretation as it aligns with a given organization.
 This enables teams to use these best practices as recommendations for how to make the services they provide better for their employees—regardless of which department is fulfilling a given service.

-This cross-departmental involvement is another key impact following the release of ITIL 4.
+This cross-departmental involvement is another key impact following the release of ITIL 4 and its adoption.
 With this shift, there’s been an increase in IT teams including stakeholders from other departments at the start of ITSM evaluations.
 Involving these stakeholders early on speaks to the heightened collaboration and extensibility that ITIL 4 propagates.
 We’re seeing a breakdown of silos as teams recognize the importance of culture: allowing for processes to be adapted and tailored to suit the broader organization’s needs.”What I’ve noticed most since the release of ITIL 4 is that it has made ITIL a more approachable framework for IT teams – Liz Beaver, @SolarWindsITSM #ITSM #ITIL4 Click To Tweet

 Elad Baron, Senior Professional Services Consultant, SysAid